kalamay/file-guard/README.md

 # file-guard

-A cross-platform library for advisory file locking in Rust.
+A cross-platform library for simple advisory file locking in Rust.

 Take a look at the [Documentation](https://docs.rs/file-guard/) for details!